top of page

 Eroded and rock covered Falling Water Trail in White Mountains of NH

 As happens often, the number of pictures on 'the way down' decreased significantly for a number of reasons.
-First every step involved rocks or roots so it was impossible to walk and focus at the same time.
-Secondly, low level lighting on the trail made picture taking more difficult.
+First every step involved rocks or roots so it was impossible to walk and focus a camera at the same time.
+Secondly, low-level lighting on the trail makes photography more challenging.

 Eroded and rock covered Falling Water Trail in White Mountains of NH